FirstHR

 Classification and licensing are where a small institution gets exposed

 Two things trip up small banks and credit unions on these hires, and neither appears in the generic templates.
-First, classification: tellers are clearly non-exempt, personal bankers and loan officers are usually non-exempt, and putting any of them on a salary with no overtime is a common and costly misclassification.
-Second, licensing and screening: mortgage loan officers need NMLS licensing, and background and credit checks are standard across banking roles, with federal law restricting certain convictions.
+First, classification: tellers are clearly non-exempt, personal bankers are usually non-exempt, and even a private banker is non-exempt when the primary duty is selling rather than advising, so putting any of them on a salary with no overtime is a common and costly misclassification.
+Second, licensing and screening: a banker who will take residential mortgage applications needs NMLS registration or a state license before the first one, and background and credit checks are standard across banking roles, with federal law restricting certain convictions.
 The templates here build the per-role FLSA notes and the licensing and screening expectations in, so a small institution starts from a posting that handles both rather than discovering an overtime or licensing gap later.

 Hiring a banker is the moment to set up onboarding and compliance